hphelion/documentation/compute.networks.md

 ###Using the console to access Networking### {#console}

-You can use the HP Public Cloud console to access HP Cloud Networking Service.
-For more information on using the HP Public Cloud console, see [Getting Started with HP Public Cloud Console](/hpcloudconsole).
+You can use the HP Helion Public Cloud console to access HP Cloud Networking Service.
+For more information on using the HP Helion Public Cloud console, see [Getting Started with HP Helion Public Cloud Console](/hpcloudconsole).

 ###Using the API to access Networking### {#API}